TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

    }

-This code section has the following effect: First the ViewHelper attribute ``emailAddress`` becomes optional.
-If no ``emailAddress`` attribute is given, content of the tag is interpreted as email address.
-The rest of the code in unchanged.
+This code section has the following effect: First the ViewHelper attribute `emailAddress` is made optional.
+If no `emailAddress` attribute is given, the content of the tag is interpreted as email address.
+The rest of the code is unchanged.

 .. tip::